tobyhs/enhanced_pull_request/README.md

   after "Outdated Diff Comments: " below the "Conversation" tab)
 * See the diff of one file in one window as opposed to all changes in one window ("One-File Diff" link below the tab bar)
-* Replies that quote issue comments to emulate conversation threading (reply icon on the right side of an issue comment header)

 # Development